What are enzymes and why should you know about them?

 FAQ: What are enzymes?
 Frequently asked questions

-1. Where do enzymes occur?
+1. Where are enzymes found?

-3. Can I get enzymes through food?
+3. Can I obtain enzymes through food?

-4. Are enzymes of different importance for vegans?
+4. Are enzymes important differently for vegans?

 5. Can enzyme supplements have side effects?

-Rarely and usually only in cases of individual intolerances or allergies to certain ingredients.
+Rare and usually only in cases of individual intolerances or allergies to certain ingredients.

-Conclusion: Rely on enzymes for your all-round good body feeling
+Conclusion: Rely on enzymes for an all-around good feeling in your body.